breach-report/breachreport-api/docs/02-check-email-domains.md

 This API call accepts a plaintext web domain value and returns a list of compromised email addresses on this domain.

 The method is only available to verified domain owners.
-Contact us at support@breachreport.com for further related information.
+Refer to the [Verifying a Domain](https://github.com/vassilyla/breachreport-api/blob/vassily/docs/01-before-using-api.md#verifying-a-domain) section for further information.

 How to construct the request: